UPB logo

 upb sustainable development tree

-UPB has built its own kindergarden and elementary school, and plans to open its own highschool in the next few years.
+POLITEHNICA Bucharest has built its own kindergarten and elementary school in the Bucharest Campus, and plans to open its own high school in the next few years.
 The buildings have been planned as green and sustainable constructions.

-The programme’s greatest achievement is arguably the fact that it produces generation after generation of sustainably minded, environmentally conscious people.
-These individuals will carry the behavioural patterns through life, in turn teaching the next generation the habits to make a difference.
+The program's greatest achievement is arguably the fact that it produces generation after generation of sustainably minded, environmentally conscious people.
+These individuals will carry the behavioral patterns through life, in turn teaching the next generation the habits to make a difference.

 Curriculum

-Staff in leading teaching roles, such as the Vice-Rectors, Vice-deans and faculty directors of departments and the equivalent have undergone training in how sustainable development can be integrated in educational programmes.
-There are educational programmes that have a focus on sustainable development and climate transformation, based on an interdisciplinary perspective that also integrates social sciences and humanities.
+Staff in leading teaching roles, such as the Vice-Rectors, Vice-deans and faculty directors of departments and the equivalent have undergone training in how sustainable development can be integrated in educational programs.
+There are educational programs that have a focus on sustainable development and climate transformation, based on an interdisciplinary perspective that also integrates social sciences and humanities.

-New courses or educational programmes are being developed in order to achieve the objectives 2030.
+New courses or educational programs are being developed to achieve the objectives by 2030.

 education img 0